russrimm/power-platform/power-platform/guidance/coe/setup.md

 These roles and licenses must be available to this user continuously; if admin access is granted only temporarily via [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management), this won't be sufficient to run the CoE Starter Kit.

-Additionally, if you'd like to share the [Power BI report](power-bi.md) that's part of the CoE Starter Kit, this identity needs to have the Power BI Pro license.
+Additionally, if you'd like to share the [report](power-bi.md) that's part of the CoE Starter Kit, this identity needs to have the Power BI Pro license.

 <a name="how-will-you-communicate-with-your-admins-makers-and-end-users"></a>
 ## How will you communicate with your admins, makers, and users?